bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

 * to `create` a category you should have a `'post'` method that stores the category information.
 * you can write a `getter` `'get'` method that simply returns all the categories.
-Filter out any unuseful information here, meaning we just want the title of the categories.
+Filter out any un-useful information here, meaning we just want the title of the categories.
 * create a minimum of 4 categories so that when you create your expenses, you can assign where they go!